MassCEC Training Program

-Participants selected by the GFWDP will obtain their training and licenses through the Northeast Maritime Institute (NMI).
-If you are a Massachusetts fisherman looking to participate in this program, please contact Angela Sanfilippo at the GFWDP:
+Participants will obtain their training and licenses through the Northeast Maritime Institute (NMI).
+For any Massachusetts fishermen looking to participate in this program who feel they could meet the License requirements below, please contact Angela Sanfilippo at the GFWDP:

 If you have been selected to participate in the program, the GFWDP will send your information to NMI.

 NMI will reach out to you directly by phone or email to begin the process of enrolling in your training courses.